Things To See In Aswan

 Nubian Village

-Ancient Inscriptions Of Seheil Island
+Ancient Inscriptions Of Sehel Island

-2.5 miles (4 km) south of Aswan is Seheil island, known for its 600 ancient rock carvings.
+2.5 miles (4 km) south of Aswan is Sehel island, known for its 600 ancient rock carvings.
 They date from Prehistoric to Graeco-Roman times, with people engraving names, prayers, images, and dedications to deities.

 The eastern hill summit is where to find the well-known ‘Famine Stela’, which tells a story from the 3rd Dynasty.